Connecticut Sun: Change at the top (2013–2016)

-A new era (2016–present)
+A new era (2016–2024)

 With Curt Miller at the helm, changes were made.
 Elizabeth Williams was sent to the Atlanta Dream for the 2016 fourth overall pick in Rachel Banham.
 In April 2016, the Sun traded Chelsea Gray to the Los Angeles Sparks along with two second round picks in the 2016 WNBA Draft and a 2017 first round pick for Jonquel Jones and the Sparks second round selection in the 2016 WNBA Draft.
 In the 2016 WNBA Draft, the Connecticut Sun selected Morgan Tuck with their third overall draft pick.
 After getting three wins in sixteen games on the 2016 season, the Sun moved Kelsey Bone to the Phoenix Mercury for Courtney Williams and a second round draft selection in the 2017 WNBA Draft.
 Closing out the 2016 WNBA Season the Sun would win eleven out of the remaining twenty games to finish with a record of 14–20, missing out on the postseason by three wins.

 In February 2017, the Sun would trade Camille Little to the Phoenix Mercury for Lynetta Kizer from the Indiana Fever and eighth overall draft selection Brionna Jones in the 2017 WNBA Draft from a three team trade.
 Ahead of the 2017 WNBA Season, Chiney Ogwumike was suspended due to an injury she suffered overseas causing her to miss the 2017 WNBA Season.
 By the halfway point of the season, they were 10–7.
 By the end of the season, they had won 21 games with 13 losses to narrowly finish one game out of 1st place in the East to reach their first postseason in five years.
 In the one-game Second Round, they lost to the Phoenix Mercury 88–83.
 Chiney returned to action in the 2018 WNBA Season while Stricklen resigned for another run with the Connecticut Sun.